JimKnopfIoT/Micro-Bit-3x-enclosure/README.md

 Requirements:
 * 3D printer
 * Filament of your choice
-* 3 BBC Micro:Bit devices
+* 3 BBC micro:bit devices
 * USB-Hub
 * MicroUSB Type B to USB Type A adapter